MicrosoftDocs/ai-builder/ai-builder-docs/prediction-performance.md

 ### Check your data distribution

-For example, if you are using two option label of *Yes* or *No*, and most of your data record only has a *Yes* in this field, it’s hard for your model to learn from this data.
+For example, if you are using two option label of *Yes* or *No*, and most of your data record only has a *Yes* in this field, it's hard for your model to learn from this data.
 Try to have a distribution of options in your data that roughly reflects the distribution of the options you might expect see.
 For example, if you are looking at data fields for *cat_owner* and *dog_owner*, use a data distribution somewhere around 50%.
 If you are looking at fraudulent transactions, use a more imbalanced distribution - perhaps 95% - 5%.
 Look to industry standards for this type of information if you don't know what to expect.

 ### Add more fields